 These sorts of debts tend to be a bit older.

-“Phantom debts are debts that are typically three years old or more, that have since been forgotten about or never existed in the first place,” explained Josh Hastings, founder of Money Life Wax (@moneylifewax).
+“Phantom debts are debts that are typically three years old or more, that have since been forgotten about or never existed in the first place,” explained Josh Hastings, founder of Money Life Wax.

 Wait a second!
 Debts that never existed in the first place?!

-Yes, it may not be a home visit in the middle of the night from a man in a suit, but you might get a fake debt collection call from a debt that never existed in the first place.
+Yes, it may not be a home visit in the middle of the night from a man in a suit, but you might get a fake debt collection call from a personal loan or other debt that never existed in the first place.

 “Essentially, it’s an attempt by a scammer to collect money that you don’t owe,” Tony Arevalo from Carsurance.net clarified.
 “In car insurance that could be in the form of an ‘accident from several years ago’ that is still awaiting payment.
 Most people can be caught off guard by a sudden phone call requesting money, and might even for a split second think that they do owe money to someone.

 “Outside of car insurance, phantom debt scammers can find creative ways to get you to cough up your hard earned money.
-The most common scam is related to payday loan collections.
-Always beware of phone calls offering short-term and payday loans too, since they tend to be scams but of another nature.”
+The most common scam is related to payday loan collections.”

 So how can you deal with phantom debts?
 If they’re old but legitimate, you’ll probably have to deal with them the same way you’d deal with any other debt.
 Paying it, looking for forgiveness, or, if things are really not manageable, looking into bankruptcy.